MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-A-Office-Secretary-Agriculture/part-9-Coronavirus-Food-Assistance-Program/subpart-C-CFAP-2/section-9.201.md

 *Price trigger livestock and products* means any of the following livestock and products: Beef cattle, broilers, dairy (cow milk), eggs, lambs, sheep, hogs, and pigs; excluding breeding stock.

 *Producer* means a person or legal entity who shares in the risk of producing a commodity.
-Producers who are not in the business of farming at the time of application are not considered eligible producers.
+Except for contract producers, producers who are not in the business of farming at the time of application are not considered eligible producers.

 *Pullet* means a young female chicken that has not laid an egg.

-*Sales-based commodities* means, as defined in this section, aquaculture, sales-based crops, nursery crops and floriculture, other livestock, and the following commodities: Goat milk, mink (including pelts); mohair wool, and turfgrass sod.
+*Sales-based commodities* means, as defined in this section, aquaculture, sales-based crops, nursery crops and floriculture, other livestock, and the following commodities: Goat milk, grass seed, mink (including pelts), mohair wool, and turfgrass sod.

 *Sales-based crops* means ambrosia, arundo, camelina, cactus, cardoon, fruits, honey, horticulture, maple sap, tobacco, tree nuts, and vegetables.
 Fruits, horticulture, tree nuts, and vegetables are defined in this section.
 The term excludes crops with an intended use of grazing, green manure, or left standing.

 *Tree nuts* means any of the following tree nuts: Almonds, carob, cashew, chestnuts, coffee, hazel nuts, jojoba, macadamia nuts, pecans, pine nuts, pistachios, and walnuts.

+*Turn* means a group of eligible contract livestock or poultry that is delivered to a contract producer who provides labor and equipment to produce the livestock or poultry for the integrator or owner.

 *Vegetables* means any of the following vegetables: Alfalfa sprouts, aloe vera, artichokes, arugula (greens), asparagus, bamboo shoots, batatas, bean sprouts, beans (including dry edible), beets, bok choy, broccoflower, broccoli, broccolini, broccolo-cavalo, Brussel sprouts, cabbage, calaloo, carrots, cauliflower, celeriac, celery, chickpea (see beans, garbanzo), chives, collard greens, coriander, corn, sweet, cucumbers, daikon, dandelion greens, dasheen (taro root, malanga), dill, eggplant, endive, escarole, frisee, gailon (gai lein, Chinese broccoli), garlic, gourds, greens, horseradish, Jerusalem artichokes (sunchoke), kale, kohlrabi, leeks, lentils, lettuce, melongene, mesculin mix, microgreens, mushrooms, okra, onions, parsnip, peas (including dry edible), pejibaye (heart of palm), peppers, potatoes, potatoes sweet, pumpkins, radicchio, radishes, rhubarb, rutabaga, salsify (oyster plant), scallions, seed - vegetable, shallots, spinach, squash, swiss chard, tannier, taro, tomatillos, tomatoes, truffles, turnip top (greens), turnips, yam, and yautia (malanga);

 *WHIP+* means the Wildfires and Hurricanes Indemnity Program Plus (WHIP+) under part 760, subpart O, of this title.

 [85 FR 59386, Sept.
 22, 2020, as amended at 86 FR 4882, Jan.
-19, 2021]
+19, 2021; 86 FR 48017, Aug.
+27, 2021]